 Orlando for Preschoolers & School-Aged Kids

-Good news: Your kids are ready for the adventure of a lifetime all over Orlando!
-Here’s your guide to the best bets for preschoolers and school-aged children.
+Good news: Your kids are ready for the adventure of a lifetime all over Orlando.
+Here are your best bets for an unforgettable family vacation with your preschoolers and school-aged children in the Theme Park Capital of the World.

 Save on discount tickets: Orlando Theme Parks

-On a similar note, SeaWorld® Orlando is chock-full of magical animal encounters, such as at the recently upgraded Dolphin Nursery, that are sure to have your kids oohing and aahing in no time.
-Younger school-aged children are also going to love the park’s brand-new Sesame Street Land™.
+On a similar note, SeaWorld® Orlando is chock-full of magical animal encounters, including those at the Dolphin Nursery, that are sure to have your kids oohing and aahing in no time.
+Younger school-aged children are also going to love the park’s Sesame Street Land™.

-This is also a great age to introduce your children to Disney’s Blizzard Beach® and Disney's Typhoon Lagoon®, Universal’s Volcano Bay, Aquatica® Orlando, and LEGOLAND Florida Resort’s on-site water park, all of which have special areas for younger guests.
+This is also a great age to introduce your children to Disney’s Blizzard Beach Water Park and Disney's Typhoon Lagoon Water Park, Universal Volcano Bay, Aquatica® Orlando, and LEGOLAND® Water Park, all of which have special areas for younger guests.
+(Please note that water parks are subject to seasonal closings and might be unavailable at the time of your visit.)

 For some indoor flights of fancy, head to WonderWorks at Pointe Orlando on International Drive.
 Here, science is fun thanks to a wealth of hands-on, interactive exhibits and other activities.
-Ripley’s Believe It or Not!, also located on International Drive, is another source of unusual artifacts with proven appeal to kids, and don’t forget about the SEA LIFE Orlando Aquarium at ICON Park™.
-For a colorful experience artistic children will love, visit Crayola Experience at The Florida Mall®, just 20 minutes from ICON Park.
+Ripley’s Believe It or Not!, also located on International Drive, is another source of unusual artifacts with proven appeal to kids, and don’t forget about the SEA LIFE Orlando Aquarium at ICON Park®.

 Save on discount tickets: Orlando Attractions